About Environmental Research Letters

 The word limits of all article types exclude titles, abstract, figures, tables, captions, and references.
 ERL welcomes submissions of the following article types:

-• Topical Reviews: ERL’s preference is to lead the way in publishing quantitative, evidence-based review articles of important environmental questions.
+- Topical Reviews: ERL’s preference is to lead the way in publishing quantitative, evidence-based review articles of important environmental questions.
 Please see the Environmental Research Reviews page for full details on article requirements, and how to submit your proposal or article to the journal.

-• Perspectives: evidence-based articles, maximum 2000 words, exploring a contemporary topic from a personal standpoint, expressing the opinions and judgment of experts in the field.
-These articles should present limited published data or case study examples(s) to support the perspective offered.
-Discussion on the future direction of research is encouraged, alongside any policy implications or recommendations.
+- Perspectives: evidence-based, maximum 2000 words, exploring a contemporary topic, or scientific/policy problem.
+These articles should present limited published data or case study example(s) to support insights offered.
+Discussion on the future direction of research should be included, alongside any policy implications or recommendations.
 These articles must exclude an abstract, have no more than two figures and tables, and fewer than 20 references.

-• Viewpoints: invited commentary articles, typically 1000 words, serving to either highlight the significance, impact and wider implications of recent research appearing in ERL, or to comment on significant research developments.
+- Viewpoints: invited commentary articles, typically 1000 words, serving to either highlight the significance, impact and wider implications of recent research appearing in ERL, or to comment on significant research developments.

 Special requirements